HughZurname/codeceptjs-tempmail/README.md

 **Extends Helper**

-Helper with disposable mailbox api that is availible within test execution.
+Helper with disposable mailbox api that is available within test execution.

 **Parameters**